-08 To enhance The temporary nature of minerals 0 0 ++ Minerals operations are Creation of habitats biodiversity, natural operations allows land to be restored unlikely to offer any recognised in the local resources, landscape or offering enhancements beyond its enhancement in the short and biodiversity action plan as the significance of former state. medium terms.
-But, by their important and of insufficient heritage assets temporary nature can offer scale in the County. the opportunity for the restored land to offer greater biodiversity and landscape benefits.
-09 To protect people and New extraction sites have the potential 0/+ In the long term a temporary Use of screening mounds, local communities from to affect the amenity of neighbouring mineral site would be maintenance of vehicles, the effects of minerals land users. exhausted and the land wheel washes, dust development and waste restored removing that suppression techniques and management development which has the so forth would all reduce potential for harm.
-But, the impact of any whether the impact is neutral operations upon those or positive is dependent on outside the site. the quality and type of the restoration.
-10 To promote sustainable New extraction offers continued ++ ++ ++ economic growth and employment opportunities for the employment existing brick clay sites in the County.
-Cumula tive Effect/Conclusion The need to provide sufficient brick clay maintenance of existing infrastructure. lesser impacts than brand new sites but been assumed); though conversely the p because none of the existing sites do or the potential to have multiple effects thr changed hydrological system and so fort these effects in the long term and offers the pros spect of an enha anced landform being created po st mineral extraction.
+08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
+0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
+But, by their temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
+Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.
+09 To protect people and local communities from the effects of minerals development and waste management New extraction sites have the potential to affect the amenity of neighbouring land users.
+0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
+But, whether the impact is neutral or positive is dependent on the quality and type of the restoration.
+Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those outside the site.
+10 To promote sustainable economic growth and employment New extraction offers continued employment opportunities for the existing brick clay sites in the County. ++ ++ ++ Cumulative Effect/Conclusion The need to provide sufficient brick clay for both local and national needs is essential to economic grow maintenance of existing infrastructure.
+The policy focusses on the extension of existing brick clay sites lesser impacts than brand new sites but this cannot be assessed through this policy (and in most cases been assumed); though conversely the preference for existing brick clay sites does not assist in moving because none of the existing sites do or will offer non-road alternatives to moving the mineral off the site the potential to have multiple effects through the loss of greenfield land in the countryside, i.e. soil disturbance of the effects in the long term and offers the prospect of an enhanced landform being created post mineral extraction can be these effects in the long term and offers the prospect of an enhanced landform being created post mineral clay sites which may result in lost cases the worst case has a moving away from road use off the site.
+Mineral sites offer soil disturbance, habitat loss, on can help to lessen some of